-- 14.15.24 The transport model takes the inputs described above and carries out the following steps individually for Peak Security and Year Round backgrounds. - 14.15.25 Depending on the background, the TEC of the relevant generation plant types are scaled by a percentage as described in 14.15.7, above.
-The TEC of the remaining generation plant types in each background are uniformly scaled such that total national generation (scaled sum of contracted TECs) equals total national ACS Demand. - 14.15.26 For each background, the model then uses a DCLF ICRP transport algorithm to derive the resultant pattern of flows based on the network impedance required to meet the nodal net-demand-using-the-scaled-nodal-generation, assuming every circuit has infinite capacity.
+For each background, the model then uses a DCLF ICRP-transport algorithm to derive the resultant pattern of flows based on the network impedance required to meet the nodal demand using the scaled nodal generation, assuming every circuit has infinite capacity.
 Flows on individual transmission circuits are compared for both backgrounds and the background giving rise to the highest flow is considered as the triggering criterion for future investment of that circuit for the purposes of the charging methodology.
 Therefore all circuits will be tagged as Peak Security or Year Round depending upon the background resulting in the highest flow.
 In the event that both backgrounds result in the same flow, the circuit will be tagged as Peak Security.
-Then it calculates the resultant total network Peak Security MWkm and Year Round MWkm, using the relevant circuit expansion factors as appropriate.
+Then it calculates the resultant total network Peak Security MWkm and Year Round -MWkm\, using the relevant circuit expansion factors as appropriate.

-- 14.15.27 Using these baseline networks for Peak Security and Year Round backgrounds, the model then calculates for a given injection of 1MW of generation at each node, with a corresponding 1MW offtake (net\demand) distributed across all demand nodes in the network, the increase or decrease in total MWkm of the whole Peak Security and Year Round networks.
-The proportion of the 1MW offtake allocated to any given demand node will be based on total background nodal net\demand in the model.
-For example, with a total net\GB demand of 60GW in the model, a node with a net\demand of 600MW would contain 1% of the offtake i.e. 0.01MW. - 14.15.28 Given the assumption of a 1MW injection, for simplicity the marginal costs are expressed solely in km.
+14.15.18 Using theseis baseline networks for Peak Security and Year Round\ backgrounds, the model then calculates for a given injection of 1MW of generation at each node, with a corresponding 1MW offtake (demand) distributed across all demand nodes in the network, at the reference node, the increase or decrease in total MWkm of the whole network.
+Peak Security and Year Round networks.
+The proportion of the 1MW offtake allocated to any given demand node will be based on total background nodal demand in the model.
+For example, with a total GB demand of 60GW in the model, a node with a demand of 600MW would contain 1% of the offtake i.e. 0.01MW.

+44.15.17 Given the assumption of a 1MW injection, for simplicity the marginal costs are expressed solely in km.
 This gives a Peak Security marginal km cost and a Year Round marginal km cost for generation at each node (although not that used to calculate generation tariffs which considers local and wider cost components).
-The Peak Security and Year Round marginal km costs for demand at each node are equal and opposite to the Peak Security and Year Round nodal marginal km respectively for generation and this is used to calculate demand tariffs.
-Note the marginal km costs can be positive or negative depending on the impact the injection of 1MW of generation has on the total circuit km. - 14.15.29 Using a similar methodology as described above in 14.15.27, the local and wider marginal km costs used to determine generation TNUoS tariffs are calculated by injecting 1MW of generation against the node(s) the generator is modelled at and increasing by 1MW the offtake across the distributed reference node.
-It should be noted that although the wider marginal km costs are calculated for both Peak Security and Year Round backgrounds, the local marginal km costs are calculated on the Year Round background. - 14.15.30 In addition, any circuits in the model, identified as local assets to a node will have the local circuit expansion factors which are applied in calculating that particular node's marginal km.
-Any remaining circuits will have the TO specific wider circuit expansion factors applied. - 14.15.31 An example is contained in 14.21 Transport Model Example.
+The Peak Security and Year Round marginal km costs for demand at each node are equal and opposite to the Peak Security and Year Round this nodal marginal km respectively for generation and this is used to calculate demand tariffs.
+Note the marginal km costs can be positive or negative depending on the impact the injection of 1MW of generation has on the total circuit km.

+14.15.20 Using a similar methodology as described above in 14.15.18, the local andwider marginal km costs used to determine generation TNUoS tariffs are calculated by injecting 1MW of generation against the node(s) the generator is modelled at and increasing by 1MW the offtake across the distributed reference node. -It should be noted that although the wider marginal km costs are calculated for both Peak Security and Year Round backgrounds, the local marginal km costs are calculated on the Year Round background.

+14.15.1814.15.21 In this model, addition, any circuits in the model, identified as local assets to a node will have the local circuit expansion factors which are applied in calculating that particular node's marginal km.
+Any remaining circuits will have the TO specific wider circuit expansion factors applied.

+44.15.1914.15.22 An example is contained in 14.21 Transport Model Example.